Wastewater Discharge Related to Research Activities

 - CAP Team member can conduct a site visit to prepare your lab for a wastewater inspection.

-- Contact the School of Earth Sciences Environmental Health and Safety Coordinator for additional assistance.
+- Contact the School of Earth, Energy & Environmental Sciences Environmental Health and Safety Coordinator for additional assistance.